No Honey, No Haagen Dazs’s Strawberry Ice Cream

 “Cherries: We cannot tell a lie.
 More than 80 percent of all cherries rely on honey bee pollination.
 In order to produce quality fruit, a cherry blossom must get 100 grains of pollen from a honey bee visitor.
 Luckily, honey bees can carry as many as 100,000 grains of pollen at once!”

-While I was exploring the site, I came across one article from CNNMoney.com, ‘Disappearing bees threaten ice cream sellers.’
-“Premium maker Haagen Dazs says vanishing bee colonies in the United States could mean fewer flavors and higher prices,” according to this article by Parija B. Kavilanz, CNNMoney.com senior writer in February 20 2008.
-I have learnt from young that the honey bees are very industrious but I never knew that a creature as small as a honey bee could become a big problem for the premium ice cream maker’s business.
+According to this article, ‘Disappearing bees threaten ice cream sellers’ by Parija B. Kavilanz, which I found on the site from CNNMoney.com, “Premium maker Haagen-Dazs says vanishing bee colonies in the United States could mean fewer flavors and higher prices.”
+I have learnt from young that the honey bees are very industrious but I never knew that honey bee can be so important to an ice cream maker.

-It is comforting to know that at least premium ice cream maker’s like Haagen Dazs is doing their bits for the honey bees to raise consumer awareness about the problem.
-We do have to recognize the honey bees for billions worth of work each year!
-Just in case if you are wondering if Haagen Dazs is paying me to spread this information, I am not paid anything; though it is not a bad idea if I can get free tubs of Haagen Dazs’s new Vanilla Honey Bee flavored ice cream to share with my family and friends.
+It was comforting to know that at least premium ice cream maker’s like Haagen-Dazs was doing their bit for the honey bees in 2008.
+No doubt they have financial interest, it was still a great thing to do, to raise consumers’ awareness about the issue.
+We do have to give recognition to the honey bees for billions worth of work each year!
+Just in case you are wondering if Haagen-Dazs paid me to spread the message, I was not paid anything then and certainly not anything now to spread this message.
+However, it would be a great idea if I can get free tubs of Haagen-Dazs’s ice cream to share with my family and friends.

 Wow, that is interesting!
 I knew the honey bee’s population has been declining, but I didn’t know it would affect everything from produce prices to ice cream prices & flavor variety.
 Thanks for sharing, and I hope someone soon discovers what’s causing this serious decline in honey bee numbers.